AdobeDocs/experience-manager-65.es-ES/help/forms/using/record-transaction-custom-implementation.md

 ---
 title: Registrar una transacción para implementaciones personalizadas
 seo-title: Record a transaction for custom implementations
-description: Utilice la API TransactionRecorder para registrar acciones que no se contabilizan como transacciones automáticamente
+description: Utilice la API TransactionRecorder para registrar acciones que no se contabilizan como transacciones automáticamente.
 seo-description: Use the TransactionRecorder API to record actions which are not accounted as transactions automatically
 uuid: a22b1a0b-7553-4a17-8fb4-a3bee97b4a98
 contentOwner: khsingh